themespell/ts-team-member/README.txt

 **📊 Parallax View \[PRO\]:** Add depth and interactivity to your team showcase with the Parallax View.
 This visually stunning effect will create a sense of movement as visitors scroll, making your team profiles truly stand out.

-**🎴 Flipbox Layout \[PRO\]:** The Flipbox Layout will let you showcase your team in a fun, interactive way.
-Each team member’s profile will flip to reveal additional details, adding a dynamic element to your website.

 == Frequently Asked Questions ==

 = How do I add a team showcase to my page? =